Android has a new version coming out later this year – Android 12 – and it’s one of the biggest redesigns in its history.

 Another much-welcomed change is that Android 12 will feature redesigned system spaces, such as the Notification Shade and Quick Settings.
 All these elements of Android 12 have been retooled so they are both quicker to access as well as more intuitive to use.
 They are also redesigned to place the tools you are most likely to use at that moment right at your fingertips.

-And if you’re a big Google Pay or Google Home users, those controls have now been baked into Quick Settings, which is even more customizable than before.
+And if you’re a big Google Pay or Google Home user, those controls have now been baked into Quick Settings, which is even more customizable than before.

 Android 12: Privacy Enhancements

 Okay – I know what you’re going to say: Google isn’t exactly known as a company that values privacy.
 If you want that, you need to be using an iPhone.
 But precisely because Apple offers its users greater and greater privacy controls each year with iOS, Google really has no choice but to play catch up or end up looking bad.

 That’s why Android 12 is offering new privacy features – many of which iOS included all the way back in 2020.
 Android 12 will offer a new privacy dashboard, but two of the best features are borrowed right from Apple’s iOS 14.

 The first is a microphone and camera indicator that now appears in the top corner of your screen whenever an app is using the mic or camera.
 This is an iOS 14 feature that allows you to see when an app is actively using your mic or camera.
 In Android 12 you’ll now be able to see that too.

 The other major privacy update is to location services – again this is something taken from iOS 14, which came out in 2020.
 Now in Android 12 when an app asks to access your location, you can either give it access to your precise location or a new approximate location.